 The formula for terminal velocity (vt) is,

-where ρ and σ are mass densities of sphere and fluid respectively.
+σ is the mass densities of the fluid

 According to Stokes law, force of viscosity on rain drop is

 = 6 × 3.142 × 18 × 10-5 Poise × 0.03 cm × 100 cm/s